M4A1(76)s Manufactured by Pressed Steel Car

 PSC PSC

-Unlike the MDAP M4A1(76)s in Europe, the majority of the 40 or so surviving examples in the US don't show evidence of ever having had infantry phones installed.
-Some of them have plates affixed to the front indicating that they were "Overhauled" by Watertown Arsenal (Massachusetts) in 1950 (inset).
+Unlike the MDAP M4A1(76)s in Europe, the majority of the 40 or so surviving examples in the US do not show evidence of ever having had infantry phones installed, although many are seen outfitted with the cut down MP-60 antenna bracket (arrow) on the left front suggesting that they may have been retrofitted with the AN/VRC-3 tank-infantry radio at some point.
+A number of the M4A1(76)s on display in the US have plates affixed to the front indicating that they were "Overhauled" by Watertown Arsenal (Massachusetts) in 1950 (inset).
 Evidently, Watertown's contract did not provide for the installation of the phones.
 The above photos, courtesy of Jim Goetz, provide two views of Serial Number 68146, USA 30126125 on display in Kingman, Kansas.
 This is one of the few surviving Shermans that has somehow managed to retain its original USA Registration Number.
 This tank would have been accepted in February 1945.
 We don't think that ANY Shermans were built with the T84 rubber chevron tracks seen here.
 Most likely, the initial design, "two fingers" gun travel lock was installed on 68146 as original equipment.
 Like the T84 track, the more secure "clamp" type gun travel lock, which can be seen on most surviving M4A1(76)s, was designed during WW II based on user feedback.
 However, neither of these items appear to have been available before the end of Sherman production in July 1945.

 PSC large hatches PSC large hatches